rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 ### Editing nginx.conf

 By default, Rocky Linux's implementation of Nginx is open to all HTTP traffic, and directs it all to the demo page you might have seen in our guide to installing Nginx.
 We don't want that.
-We want traffic from the domains we specificy to go to the websites we specify.
+We want traffic from the domains we specify to go to the websites we specify.

 So from the `/etc/nginx/` directory, open up `nginx.conf` in your favorite text editor: